England World Cup 2022 fixtures: Kick-off times and route to the final

 Could an England player win the Golden Boot?

 Very possibly.
-Marcus Rashford or Bukayo Saka look the most likely candidates.
+Marcus Rashford or Bukayo Saka look the most likely candidates, with both on three goals.
+Kylian Mbappe leads the way with five goals, two ahead of anyone else.

 Latest news